prismlabs-tech/prism-webhook-listener-django/readme.md

 A minimal Django service that **receives and verifies Prism webhooks**.
 It validates the timestamp + HMAC signature, parses the JSON, and returns `200` quickly so Prism doesn’t retry.

+This sample webhook listener is built based on the specifications found here: https://prism-labs.notion.site/setting-up-webhooks

 > Live endpoint path (after deploy):
 > **`/api/prism/`** (note the trailing slash)